Las Vegas Mayor Oscar Goodman won’t be running for governor of Nevada.

 Reid and Goodman "were likely to have drawn from the same well of voters," Hart said.

-The Economic Forum recently reported that state revenue could fall as much as $800 million short of expenses, meaning big cuts and possible tax increases could be on the current agenda.
+The Economic Forum recently reported state revenue could fall as much as $800 million short of expenses, meaning big cuts and possible tax increases could be on the current agenda.
 And the prospects could be more daunting in 2011, when the next governor is in office.

 "I think the state, in large part, is in the toilet," Goodman said.
 "The education, I don’t know whether we are 49th or 50th, but whatever we are ain’t good.
 Social services are virtually nonexistent.
 These are things I believe the state is responsible for."